UDT-ITF/website/source/presentation/index.md

 Clients should interpret behaviors on a Range only when that Range is selected or is in some other way the context for the user's current interaction with the resources.
 A Range with the `behavior` value `continuous`, in a Manifest with the `behavior` value `paged`, would mean that the Manifest's TextFrames should be rendered in a paged fashion, unless the range is selected to be viewed, and its included TextFrames would be rendered in that context only as being virtually stitched together.
 This might occur, for example, when a physical scroll is cut into pages and bound into a codex with other pages, and the publisher would like to provide the user the experience of the scroll in its original form.

+> Reference here to the IIIF cookbook which will need removing (or replacing with an ITF cookbook as and when there is one).
 The descriptions of the behavior values have a set of which other values they are disjoint with, meaning that the same resource _MUST NOT_ have both of two or more from that set.
 In order to determine which is in effect, the client _SHOULD_ follow the inheritance rules above, taking the value from the closest resource.
 The user interface effects of the possible permutations of non-disjoint behavior values are client dependent, and implementers are advised to look for relevant recipes in the [IIIF cookbook][annex-cookbook].

+> I'd say this should be deleted (though perhaps that depends on what we do with 'behavior' overall.
 __Future Clarification Anticipated__<br/>
 Further clarifications about the implications of interactions between behavior values should be expected in subsequent minor releases.
 {: .warning}